yanakc/syllabus-site-lucretia/README.md

 [Portrait of a Woman Inspired by Lucretia, Lorenzo Lotto, c.
 1533, oil-on-canvas, 96 cm × 110 cm,  National Gallery London](https://www.nationalgallery.org.uk/paintings/lorenzo-lotto-portrait-of-a-woman-inspired-by-lucretia)

-*This visualization is based on the article “Lotto’s Lucretia” by Rona Goffen from the Renaissance Quarterly journal vol. 52, no. 3, 1999.*
+_This visualization is based on the article “Lotto’s Lucretia” by Rona Goffen from the Renaissance Quarterly journal vol. 52, no. 3, 1999.
+All citations from this text will be marked with an asterisk (*)._

 Scroll along to find out who was Lucretia, what are the key elements of the painting and why is it deemed unconventional.